-Option 2: Put All Pattern Rows in One Table Row
+Method 2: All Pattern Rows in One Table Row

 In this method, we still use a table with three columns.
-The left column still holds the private-side row numbers, the middle column still holds the stitches themselves, and the right column still holds the public-side row numbers.
+The left column still holds the private-side row numbers, the middle column still holds the stitch symbols, and the right column still holds the public-side row numbers.